- Garden / Landscaping / Patio — 255

 - It takes your bathroom up a level.
-Even the most dingy bathroom is reinvigorated with a freestanding tub.
+Even the dingiest bathroom is reinvigorated with a freestanding tub.
 The unit makes the room feel luxurious and whether you’re after an elegant or contemporary theme there are models out there.

-- As mentioned there are a wide range of different types of tub to choose from.
-You can choose from this range to find a tub which fits with your particular style and the fixtures and fittings already in place in your bathroom.
-Tubs can be bespoke designed in terms of depth, length and with additional features just as Jacuzzi jets or spa features.
+- As mentioned there is a wide range of different types of the tub to choose from.
+You can choose from this range to find a tub that fits with your particular style and the fixtures and fittings already in place in your bathroom.
+Tubs can be bespoke designed in terms of depth, length, and additional features just as Jacuzzi jets or spa features.
 Keep in mind who will be using the tub, you don’t want it too deep if you have children from example.

 - They come in a range of materials.
-The most common materials you’ll find them made in are cast iron, fiberglass, acrylic and even wood.
+The most common materials you’ll find them made in are cast iron, fiberglass, acrylic, and even wood.
 Cast iron and wooden models are the most expensive but can equally have the longest lifespan.
-A wooden tub need a lot more maintenance than a cast iron one but gives a totally different feel to your room.
-Fiberglass options are cost effective and lightweight but are prone to cracking.
-Finally, acrylic is the most popular and common option as it is budget friendly and longer lasting than fibre glass but it can fade and crack over time.
+A wooden tub needs a lot more maintenance than a cast iron one but gives a different feel to your room.
+Fiberglass options are cost-effective and lightweight but are prone to cracking.
+Finally, acrylic is the most popular and common option as it is budget-friendly and longer-lasting than fiberglass but it can fade and crack over time.
 There are pitfalls to every option so it’s best to think about your circumstances and work from there.

 - It’s the perfect feature for a large bathroom.
 Large bathrooms can be unwieldy and feel cold and empty when there’s nothing to fill the space.
 A freestanding tub gives your bathroom a focal point and also with a larger bathroom your designer can be more creative with the tub they design on your behalf or indeed the whole bathroom.

 Freestanding bathtubs give your home another talking point and an interesting feature to show off.
 It’s also a great way of ensuring your baths are as relaxing and luxurious as you could imagine.
-If you have the space and the budget for a free standing bath, there is no excuse not to have one.
+If you have space and the budget for a free-standing bath, there is no excuse not to have one.

 Wanda Eagle is a lifestyle and home writer from Cheshire.
 She has a special interest in Better Baths freestanding baths and their other accessories which appear on the wish list for her dream home.